Can Truck Drivers be Sued for Negligence in Texas?

 Truck accidents can be devastating.
 If you or a loved one was involved in an accident with a large truck like a tractor-trailer, you could be facing very high medical bills, missed work, and serious pain and suffering.
 In many cases, you may have even lost a loved one to the accident.
 While there may be many parties you can sue to recover compensation for your injuries, the truck driver will almost always be one of the people you sue.
-The Dallas truck accident injury attorneys at The Queenan Law firm explain how these injury lawsuits work, and how you may be able to recover compensation.
+An Arlington, TX truck accident lawyer at The Queenan Law firm explain how these injury lawsuits work, and how you may be able to recover compensation.

 Do I Sue the Truck Driver or Trucking Company for a Commercial Truck Accident?

 When you are injured by someone else’s actions, you can usually go to court to get compensation.
 The first person you should sue is the individual that actually caused your injuries.
 In a truck accident, this usually guarantees you will be suing the truck driver him/herself as part of the lawsuit.
 However, the truck driver is likely not wealthy, and may not be able to cover your medical bills and other injury costs.
 Because of this, there are usually other parties involved in this lawsuit.